-Most people are wary of cactus because these plants are covered with spikes that can be painful if accidentally touched.
-But did you know that there’s a type of cactus plant, called prickly pear (Genus Opuntia1), that actually produces edible, refreshingly sweet fruits with vital health benefits?
-Keep reading to learn more about this unique fruit.
+Most people are wary of cactus plants because they are covered with injury-causing spikes.
+But did you know that there’s a type of cactus plant called prickly pear (Opuntia1) that produces edible, refreshingly sweet fruits with vital health benefits?2 Keep reading to learn more about this unique fruit.

 What Is Prickly Pear?

-The prickly pear is an edible cactus plant that often grows in arid and semi-arid regions.
-A member of the Cactaceae or cactus family, it’s also known as nopal,2 Indian fig opuntia, barbary fig or cactus pear.3
+The prickly pear comes from a cactus plant that grows best in areas receiving full sun.3 A member of the Cactaceae or cactus family, it’s also known as nopal,4 Indian fig opuntia and devil’s tongue.5

 Prickly Pear’s Health Benefits